Cuis-Smalltalk/Learning-Cuis/SamplePackage2.md

 How do we do this?

 Well, there is a lot of good code in SystemWindow that we can reuse just by subclassing.
-Did I tell you I was lazy?  ;^)
+(Did I tell you I was lazy?)

 The IEDictWindow needs to keep track of two things: the text query and the result.